 Parvo can literally kill an entire litter in a matter of 24 hours or less.
 Since most of my puppies are spoken for before they are old enough to even have one vaccine, I am not only protecting your puppy but the puppies of so many other families!!
 Parvo can be carried in on shoes, clothing and hands of people or on the feet of other animals.
 It lives in the ground (grass/concrete/dirt,etc) for a very long time....sometimes up to a year!
-If someone were to walk over the ground where a Parvo infected dog had defecated, possibly even months prior, they could walk into my nursery and unknowingly infect my puppies.
-The end result of a Parvo infected litter is usually death in all or most of the puppies.
+The end result of a Parvo infected litter is usually death of many of the puppies.
 I have never been hit by Parvo at my house in the past and am doing everything in my power to avoid getting it....Parvo can be very difficult to get rid of!!
 I have several friends who have had to deal with Parvo in their homes/kennels and have lost a lot of puppies as a result.
 This is not only devastating to the families waiting for their puppies, but imagine the devastation of the breeder and the mom of the puppies who must watch them die.
 There are more illnesses then just Parvo that can make puppies sick, but Parvo is my biggest concern.

 I am taking precautions as best I can to keep your puppy safe and healthy!
 My Vets, Dr. "Jack" Laurie Jackowiak, and Dr. Joann Greenfield come to my home to do health checks on my puppies so that I don't have to take them out and unnecessarily expose them to illness......gotta love my Vets!
 They are the best:)

 For more information about Dr. Jack, Dr. Greenfield and the wonderful staff at Alpena Veterinary Clinic click on the link below!!

 If there is any concern about the conditions my puppies are being raised in, I can surely provide references from families who have been to my house in the past.